How to Grow and Care for your Aralia Ming Stump

 Your plant will do best if you let the soil dry out between waterings.
 In order to check, you can poke a finger or wooden skewer into the soil gently to see if the top two inches are dry!
 If possible, always try to flush the soil with filtered, rain, or bottled water to keep the plant happy - minerals found in tap water can negatively affect your plants.
 If the saucer under your pot fills, make sure it is dried by pouring it out or using a towel so that you don't create an environment for root rot.
 The Aralia prefers a bit of humidity, so put it next to a humidifier, spritz occasionally, or put it on top of a pebble tray filled with water.

-Make sure to fertilize your Aralia Ming two to three times a year between March and October, which is their growing season, to encourage the best possible growth and health.
+Make sure to fertilize your Aralia Ming Stump two to three times a year between March and October, which is their growing season, to encourage the best possible growth and health.
 In the winter months, you can take a break from feeding your plant so they can rest during the shorter days.
 When you fertilize your plant, make sure the indoor plant isn't stressed out, which can occur when they are extremely dry or infested with a pest or disease.

 When you first receive your plant, don't repot immediately!
 Let them get used to their new home and wait 6-12 months or if the roots rise to the surface of the soil.
 Water the plant in the old pot before transplanting, and try to repot in the late winter.
 Use a 2" bigger pot, place a screen at the bottom of the container to secure the soil, and use a well-draining indoor potting mix with perlite, pine bark, and sphagnum peat moss to help with drainage and to add acidity.
 Make sure to follow our guide so that the plant is safely moved to its new home once every three years.

-When your plant starts to get unruly, or you are looking to try to cut it back, you can always propagate by taking a stem cutting between 4-6 inches long with leaves attached.
+When your Aralia Ming Stump starts to get unruly, or you are looking to try to cut it back, you can always propagate by taking a stem cutting between 4-6 inches long with leaves attached.
 Make sure your pruners are sanitized.
 Dip the cuttings in water and then a rooting hormone, and then place the stem 1-2 inches down into a damp, well-draining pot with well-draining soil.
 Place a clear plastic bag over the cutting and mist the bag to create a mini-greenhouse, and set them in bright, indirect sunlight.
 Add mist to increase humidity and keep the soil most for 6-8 weeks until the roots are secure.

 To clean your Aralia Ming Stump, you certainly can hand-clean the leaves with a damp cloth to wipe off any dust, dirt, or debris.
 Another option is to put them in a bath or shower and use a watering can filled with filtered water to rinse the leaves.
 Doing this simulates rain, which naturally cleans these plants in their environment!